 The Association continues to maintain and value the close links which it has with the Royal Household at Balmoral and with the Resident Factor on the Balmoral Estates.

-The current president of the Aberdeen Association of Royal Warrant Holders is Christopher Leigh of John Ross Jr (Aberdeen) Ltd.
+The current president of the Aberdeen Association of Royal Warrant Holders is Graeme W.I.
+Davidson of Walter Davidson & Sons Ltd.

 The following Past Presidents are honorary members of the Aberdeen Association of Royal Warrant Holders: